obaodelana/maze-solver/README.md

 else
     container.push_back(next);
 ```
-The algorithms traverses (i.e., moves along) the graph while looking for the goal.
+The algorithms traverse (i.e., moves along) the graph while looking for the goal.
 - Pick the first vertex in a container (DFS uses a stack, BFS uses a queue)
 - If it is the goal vertex, return the path taken
 - Skip the vertex if it has been explored before, else